ValonKadriaj/tasks-app/README.md

 Notes:

--   Replace `<your-repo-url.git>` with the repository URL (GitHub/Bitbucket/GitLab).
 -   If you edited migrations or re-created the database, you can use `php artisan migrate:fresh` to drop & re-run all migrations.
 -   On Windows using WSL or Git Bash is recommended for smoother command-line experience.

----

-To add this to the main `README.md` you can copy the section above and paste it near the end of `README.md`.
-If you want, I can try again to patch `README.md` directly or replace it with this full content — tell me which you prefer.